charlesfeng/startup-school-notes/2016/MarcAndreessen.md

 *Say you're 22 years old again.
 Where do you start?*

 Marc would go find the best, hottest company in the Valley, the one that's growing the fastest and has the hottest culture for learning and training.
-This is a company like AirBnB.
+This is a company like Airbnb.

 *Before that?*